 This indicates your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s best to have an Expert like one from Strand Brothers Service Experts in Austin handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.
+Our technicians are ACE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.

 We want you to be completely content with our furnace repair in Austin.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*